 How does my state tax Roth IRA conversions?

 A Roth IRA conversion is a taxable event.
 If your state has an income tax, the conversion will likely be treated as taxable income by your state, as well as for federal income tax purposes.
-Because each state's income tax rules can be different, however, it makes sense to check with a tax adviser before you convert.
+Because each state's income tax rules are different, however, it makes sense to check with a tax advisor before you convert.

-We believe that because of the tax-free growth potential and withdrawals, most investors should consider having a Roth IRA as part of their overall retirement plan.
+Thanks to Roth IRAs' tax-free growth potential and tax-free withdrawals, most investors should consider having them as part of their overall retirement income plan, especially when after-tax contributions are a high proportion of your total IRA balances.
 But deciding whether to convert isn't necessarily a straightforward decision.
-That's why we suggest that you carefully assess your situation and check with a tax adviser to help you make an informed decision.
+That's why we suggest that you carefully assess your situation and check with a tax advisor to help you make an informed decision.

 Create a source of tax-free retirement income.

 See how to convert to a Roth IRA from a traditional IRA or 401(k).